CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```ALARMED``` Sets off an alarm if smashed.
 - ```ALLOW_FIELD_EFFECT``` Apply field effects to items inside ```SEALED``` terrain/furniture.
-- ```AUTOQUERN``` This furniture will grind grains into flour whilst unattended, powered by wind or water.
 - ```AUTO_WALL_SYMBOL``` (only for terrain) The symbol of this terrain will be one of the line drawings (corner, T-intersection, straight line etc.) depending on the adjacent terrains.

     Example: `-` and `|` are both terrain with the `CONNECT_TO_WALL` flag. `O` does not have the flag, while `X` and `Y` have the `AUTO_WALL_SYMBOL` flag.